ikalachy/telegram-gifts-cursor/DEPLOYMENT.md

 - Check Vercel function logs
 - Verify MongoDB connection string
 - Check all environment variables are set
-- Verify Veo API key is valid
+- Verify GOOGLE_API_KEY is valid and has API access enabled

 ### Web App Not Loading